 - Perform periodic calculations of balances

-- Reconciliation of ledger cash account balances and bank balances
+- Reconciliation of ledger fund account balances and bank balances

 - Get a decent return on an idle balance.